ireneyunfei/sokoban-and-machine-learning/README.md

 In the folder "tutorial", I provide those codes in html and pdf format, which is more friendly to novices.

+Besides, in the folder "read_game_log_file", I wrote a script "extract.py" to extract data from logfiles of four games: Gene Labs, Sokoban, London Tower and CTC.

 Good luck.